The Doors: Waiting for the Sun (April–December 1968)

 A month after a riotous concert at the Singer Bowl in New York City, the group flew to Great Britain for their first performance outside North America.
 They held a press conference at the ICA Gallery in London and played shows at the Roundhouse.
 The results of the trip were broadcast on Granada TV's The Doors Are Open, later released on video.
 They played dates in Europe, along with Jefferson Airplane, including a show in Amsterdam where Morrison collapsed on stage after a drug binge (including marijuana, hashish and unspecified pills).

-Robby Krieger at Roundhouse in London (September 1968).
+Robby Krieger at the Roundhouse in London (1968).

 The group flew back to the United States and played nine more dates before returning to work in November on their fourth LP.
 They ended the year with a successful new single, "Touch Me" (released in December 1968), which reached No. 3 on the Billboard Hot 100 and No. 1 in the Cashbox Top 100 in early 1969; this was the group's third and last American number-one single.